MaddipatlaChetan24/MaddipatlaChetan24/README.md

 <h2 align="center">About Me</h2>

-I'm a **B.Tech Computer Science** student passionate about designing intelligent systems powered by Artificial Intelligence.
+I'm **Maddipatla Chetan**, a **B.Tech Computer Science** student specializing in **Artificial Intelligence**, with a focus on building intelligent, production-grade systems.

-I enjoy building production-ready AI applications involving **Large Language Models, Generative AI, Retrieval-Augmented Generation, Computer Vision, Deep Learning, and Multi-Agent AI Systems.**
+My work sits at the intersection of **Generative AI, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), Agentic AI, and Multi-Agent Systems**.
+I design and ship AI applications end-to-end — from model selection and fine-tuning to API serving, evaluation, and deployment — with a strong foundation in **Deep Learning, Computer Vision, Natural Language Processing, and MLOps**.

+I care about building AI that is not just novel, but reliable, scalable, and useful in the real world.

 ---